DaoCloud/DaoCloud-docs/docs/en/docs/skoala/gateway/index.md

 !!! note

-    Click __OK__ at the lower right corner of the page to return to the microservice gateway list page.
+    Click __OK__ at the lower right corner of the page to return to the microservice gateway page.
 You can perform the operations [Update Gateway](update-gateway.md) or [Delte Gateway](delete-gateway.md) on the right.

     ![confirm the information](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/skoala/gateway/images/gw-create10.png)